 Can we help with your disc problems?

-Our experienced Osteopaths and Chiropractors at our Worcester Park, Selsdon and Cheam, Sutton, Surrey clinics successfully treat all types of disc problems on a regular basis.
+Our experienced Osteopaths at our Worcester Park, Selsdon and Cheam, Sutton, Surrey clinics successfully treat all types of disc problems on a regular basis.
 Our treatment will greatly reduce the time required for disc injuries to heal and for you to get back to your normal daily activities.
 However, if disc injuries are left untreated, the healing process may take many months and, in some cases, worsen.

 What is and causes a disc problem?

 An intervertebral disc, as it is correctly called, is a round tyre-like structure that sits between the vertebral bones of your spine and allows them to move and absorb shock created by walking, running or jumping.
 There are a number of terms that are used to describe disc problems, such as a slipped disc, prolapsed disc, ruptured or herniated disc, but all these terms relate to the disc wall bulging, and in some situations, pressing on a nerve, leading to referred pain, like sciatica.

 Disc injuries often occur following heavy lifting or trauma, such as a sports injury or road traffic accident, but can also be a result of general wear and tear.
 The most common place to get a disc injury is in the lower lumbar spine but is not uncommon for them to occur in the neck.